OpenCDSS/cdss-app-tstool-training-user/training/00-intro-GettingStarted-CDSS/video-script.md

 1. Read the slide

-## Enable HydroBase Dataase DataStore
+## Enable HydroBase Database DataStore

 1. Read the slide

 ## Disabling HydroBase Database Features

+HydroBase database features can be disabled if HydroBase is not available.
 1. Read the slide

 ## HydroBase Web Service Datastore